 Distinguished Scientist Scholars Program for Continuing Undergraduates

-Returning students not already receiving the DSS scholarship may be considered for a version of the DSS scholarship—typically $5,000 per year—that will supplement the aid they already receive.
+Returning students not already receiving the DSS scholarship may be considered for a version of the DSS scholarship—typically up to $5,000 per year—that will supplement the aid they already receive.
 Applications for this program are considered directly by the Division of Science, Mathematics, and Computing; to be considered, contact the division.
 The names of the applicants selected will be forwarded to the Office of Financial Aid for the scholarship award.

 Excellence and Equal Cost (EEC) Scholarship